tailwindlabs/prettier-plugin-tailwindcss/README.md

 const tw = (strings, ...values) => String.raw({ raw: strings }, ...values)
 ```

 Make sure you register this `tw` function via `tailwindFunctions` as explained above and have defined this function in your project.
-Once you've done so you may tag your strings with the function and the plugin will sort them:
+Once done, you may tag your strings with the function and the plugin will sort them:

 ```js
 const mySortedClasses = tw`bg-white p-4 dark:bg-black`